jeffersonqiu/low_latency_facial_detection/ReadMe.md

 # Introduction

-This work is a part of my application process for the Senior Data Scientist role at 1BStories.

 ## Objective

 Our primary goal is to develop a model that efficiently identifies usable space within a social media safezone for a 9:16 aspect ratio vertical video.
 This space must not intersect with any facial regions in a video, ensuring that any added text or graphics do not obstruct viewers' faces.
 This capability is crucial for creating engaging and professional content that respects the viewer's experience.